Pets and Animals

 It goes without saying that any claim involving a personal injury element will be expensive and likely necessitate legal representation from someone experienced in handling claims featuring animals.

-Our specialist in this area, Gill Nevin, accepts instructions from insurers to defend claims brought in negligence or allegations under the Animals Act.
-She has also defended members of the veterinary profession in both civil and disciplinary proceedings for many years and fully understands the risks associated with animal-related litigation.
+Our specialists in this area, David Moon and Zeshan Noor accept instructions from insurers to defend claims brought in negligence or allegations under the Animals Act.

-Gill has defended many claims brought under pet insurance policies and can offer practical advice on coverage issues.
-With particular and specialist knowledge of claims involving horses, she has also represented owners, jockeys and trainers in the horse racing industry as well as others involved in equine sports, such as hobby riders.
+The team has defended many claims brought under pet insurance policies and can offer practical advice on coverage issues.
+With particular and specialist knowledge of claims involving horses, representing owners, jockeys and trainers in the horse racing industry as well as others involved in equine sports, such as hobby riders.